cyntsc/Slurm_dependecies/README.md

 ## Building pipelines using slurm dependencies

 Here you will find a brief explanation with examples to understand *slurm-dependency* and *slurm-array dependency* concepts.
 Follow the flow and feel free to test the code.

-***
+<br><br>

 ### Introduction to Job array and Job dependency

 A **Job-array** is the best and recommended way to submit many jobs (>100) using SLURM’s jobs array feature.
 The job arrays allow managing big number of jobs more effectively and faster.
-To specify job array use *--array*, follow for the number of jobs you will have in array:
+To specify job array use **--array**, follow for the number of jobs you will have in array:

 Some examples are: